This post may contain affiliate links. Please read our disclosure policy.

 Step 2: Pull out one sheet at a time whenever a need arises.

 What kind of need?
-Thank you for asking!
+I’m so glad you asked!
 You could use it as a topping for chicken pot pie, make fruit turnovers, cheese straws, tarte tatin, fruit tarts, savory stuffed cheese and vegetable bites, mille feuille, and the list goes on!